This article discusses the Android features that are supported on Secure Mail.

 - Saving contacts.

 - All Contacts: Displays all contacts from multiple email accounts.
+This option appears only if multiple email accounts are configured.

 You can synchronize contacts pertaining to an individual account to your local contacts.